li9com/learn-openshift/lab01-lab-environment-overview/README.md

 system:admin
 ```

 Note!
-We need to use the root user account
+We need to use the root user account.

 ## Accessing OpenShift Web console